Photo from Unsplash

 Acceptable Worship

-If therefore, we want our worship to be acceptable to God, we must be sure to come into His presence with hearts cleansed of all bitterness, wrath, anger, clamour, and all malice.
-Thus every approach to God in prayer requires self-examination; and if we can remember that we have wronged any one, or that there is any estrangement or strife, we should seek reconciliation before we pray.
-At least we must see that our own spirits are thoroughly cleansed of all bitterness before we come to God’s altar.
-This rule is fitted to keep our hearts always free from anger.
-Saint Paul counsels that we should not let the sun go down upon our wrath.
-No day should be allowed to close over us with anger in our breasts.
-We may never see another day, and we should not lie down to sleep cherishing bitterness against any other.
-The evening prayer should cleanse our spirits of all feelings of anger, as we pray, “Forgive us our trespasses, as we forgive those who trespass against us.”
+If we want our worship to be acceptable to God, we must come into His presence with hearts free of bitterness, anger, wrath, or malice.
+Every time we approach God in prayer, we should first examine ourselves.
+If we remember that we have wronged someone, or that there is tension or conflict between us and someone else, we should seek reconciliation before we pray.
+At the very least, we must ensure that our own hearts are cleansed of bitterness before coming to God’s altar.
+This rule helps keep our hearts free from anger.
+The apostle Paul advises us not to let the sun go down on our anger.
+We shouldn’t let any day end with anger still in our hearts.
+We might not see another day, and we shouldn’t lie down to sleep with bitterness in our hearts.
+Our evening prayer should cleanse us of all anger, as we pray, “Forgive us our trespasses, as we forgive those who trespass against us.”

 Daily Word of God - April 29